ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/01-RFundamentals.md

 > **Pseudocode**
 > 1. Assign x the value of 8
 > 2. If x is less than 1, then
-> - check If x is equal to 'c', then print "x is less than 1 and equal to 'c'"
+> - AND then If x is equal to 'c', then print "x is less than 1 and equal to 'c'"
 > - Else print "x is less than 1"
 > 3. Else print "x is greater than 1"
 >